Sproutingfam.com is supported by its readers. If you purchase through a link on my site, I may earn a commission. Learn more

 But these petroleum-thread floss brands really push their marketing hard.
 You must wade through them to get to the treasure.. a chemical-free floss!

-This post will help you identify these PFAS-free nylon flosses in the future, so you can easier protect yourself, friends and family about this topic and product suggestions!
+This post will help you identify PFAS-free and Nylon-free floss, so you can easier protect yourself, friends and family about this topic, and give non toxic floss product suggestions.